Defining personal information

 British Columbia’s Personal Information Protection Act applies to the private sector, and does not have applicability to public bodies defined in FIPPA nor to Personal Information covered under FIPPA.

 British Columbia’s E-Health (Personal Health Information Access and Protection of Privacy) Act, introduced on April 10, 2009, provides a legislative framework for governing the collection, use and disclosure of personal health information in electronic health records that will be held in databases called Health Information Banks.
 Disclosure of this information requires the approval of the Data Stewardship Committee(s), which has stewardship over the information in these Health Information Banks.
-Current Information Sharing Agreements with Provincial Ministries and other Data providers provide that to the extent that any Data are designated or prescribed under the E-Health (Personal Health Information Access and Protection of Privacy) Act, SBC 2008, a separate Information Sharing Agreement for the use of the affected information will need to be negotiated between the Provincial Ministries or Data providers and Population Data BC to ensure compliance with this specific law.
+Current Information Sharing Agreements with provincial ministries and other Data Stewards provide that to the extent that any Data are designated or prescribed under the E-Health (Personal Health Information Access and Protection of Privacy) Act, SBC 2008, a separate Information Sharing Agreement for the use of the affected information will need to be negotiated between the provincial ministries or Data Stewards and Population Data BC to ensure compliance with this specific law.